astramieri/azure-data-fundamentals/docs/module_5/azure_storage_redundancy.md

 # Azure Storage Redundancy

-Azure Storage always stores multiple copies of your data so that it's protected from planned and unplanned events, including transient hardware failures, network or power outages, and massive natural disasters. **Redundancy** ensures that your storage account meets its availability and durability targets even in the face of failures.
+Azure Storage always stores multiple copies of your data so that it's protected from planned and unplanned events, including transient hardware failures, network or power outages, and massive natural disasters.

+**Redundancy** ensures that your storage account meets its availability and durability targets even in the face of failures.

 The services that comprise Azure Storage are managed through a common Azure resource called a **Storage Account**.

-The storage account represents a shared pool of storage that can be used to deploy storage resources such as blob containers (Blob Storage), file shares (Azure Files), tables (Table Storage), or queues (Queue Storage).
+The storage account represents a shared pool of storage that can be used to deploy storage resources such as:
+- Blob Containers (Blob Storage)
+- File Shares (Azure Files)
+- Tables (Table Storage)
+- Queues (Queue Storage)

 ## Redundancy in the primary region